 Preparation Shots – At least 1 hour or more allotted time is amazing if possible.
 I need 30 minutes alone for stylizing details

 Couples session – Duration: 20 minutes.
 (If you have a first look please keep this extra time in the timeline for sunset photos)

 Bridal Party– Duration: 15 minutes.
 We also like to do separate bridal party photos during the preps (this can take 10 mins) to help cut down the time it takes to do them when they are all together.
 Unless your bridal party are hams in front of the camera they usually prefer to spend less time taking pictures and more time partying.

 Family Formals – Duration: 20 minutes.
 We really like to get through the family formals as fast as possible.
-To ensure that you get the maximum time to enjoy your wedding day, we suggest talking to your relatives before hand to be prepared to start formals within ten minutes after the ceremony.
+To ensure that you get the maximum time to enjoy your wedding day, we suggest talking to your relatives beforehand to be prepared to start formals within ten minutes after the ceremony.
 We encourage our couples to keep the formals to immediate family members going no further then aunts and uncles.
-If our couples would like to have formals done with cousins, nieces, nephews, other extend family and friends we can gladly accommodate those during the reception.
+If our couples would like to have formals done with cousins, nieces, nephews, other extended family and friends we can gladly accommodate those during the reception.

 Ceremony Details- 10 minutes